tastybug/zettelkasten/catalog/finops/02-roles-in-finops.md

 These folks are crossfunctional people with tech and finance knowledge.

-* drives best practices into the teams
 * provide shared tooling, reporting (e.g. showback)
-* are the glue holding the different functions together
 * provide alternatives to unefficiencies (e.g. storage class in cloud buckets)
 * is generally an enabler for the resource owners
+* drives best practices into the teams
+* are the glue holding the different functions together
+* is generally an enabler for the resource owners
+* they optimize the "RATE" part of the equasion "COST = USE x RATE"
   * support rate negotiations with the cloud providers
+  * provide alternatives to unefficiencies (e.g. storage class in cloud buckets)